April in global missions history: It happened today!

 Futuna in what is now Vanuatu (South Pacific islands).
 Clubbing the missionary to death, they

 cut up his body with hatchets.
 This happened because of a pagan chief's anger over his son asking

-- April 29, 1819 -- Eduard Raimund Baierlein is born in Sierakowski, Posen, Poland.
-He was
+- April 29, 1819 -- Eduard Raimund Baierlein was born in Sierakowski, Posen, Poland.
+He

-a missionary to the Chippewa (Ojibwa) Indians in Michigan from 1847 to 1853.
-Then he went to
+was a missionary to the Chippewa (Ojibwa) Indians in Michigan from 1847 to 1853.
+Then he

 December 17, 1853.